About this artwork

 - Study for Plate I, from Fifth Stone, Sixth Stone

 - United States

-- Black crayon with offset red chalk on tan wove paper
+- Graphite, with touches of black crayon, on tan wove paper

 - U.L.A.E.
 Collection acquired through a challenge grant of Mr. and Mrs. Thomas Dittmer; purchased with funds provided by supporters of the Department of Prints and Drawings; Centennial Endowment; Margaret Fisher Endowment Fund